Jasjes1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. Create a script that displays the 10 newest files in the current directory
 13. Being unique is better than being perfect
 14. Display lines containing the pattern “root” from the file /etc/passwd
+15. Display the number of lines that contain the pattern “bin” in the file /etc/passwd